hbas07/CityGuide/README.md

 # CityGuide
-Here is an app using Angular CLI , MVC .NET Core and Entity Framework
+Here is an app using Angular CLI , MVC .NET Core WEB API and Entity Framework